cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 The `ThermalZone` may be related to a room (`gml:Room`), and may optionally contain an explicit volume geometry (e.g. useful for visualisation purposes).
 The actual surface boundaries of a ThermalZone are defined by means of `ThermalBoudary` objects (see later).

-This class `ThermalZone` inherits from `_CityObject`, and may therefore be associated to one or more `EnergyDemand` objects (see module Energy Systems).
+The class `ThermalZone` inherits from `_CityObject`, and may therefore be associated to one or more `EnergyDemand` objects (see module Energy Systems).
 For heating/cooling simulations, the `ThermalZone` must be related to at least one (or more) `UsageZone` objects (see Occupancy Module).
 In the following, the first XML example shows the structure of a ThermalZone without volume geometry.
 The second one exemplifies instead how to add such an attribute (called volumeGeometry).

 ```xml